nicc777/learning-kubernetes-basics/scenario/README.md

 The application relies on a PostgreSQL database, which will also be deployed as a Docker container.

+This scenario represents a starting point that many projects may follow, which is to containerize an application.
+Nothing much really happens in terms of the original source code.
+The aim is to get the application running in a Docker container with as little fuss as possible.

 # 2. Technology & Patterns

 Technology stack for this scenario: